 If you're shopping for a laptop on a budget, you can find some great options for under $500.
-Many laptops in this price range are available with the same CPUs that we see in more premium models, but they compromise on a few features to bring the price down.
+Many laptops in this price range are available with the same CPUs that we see in more premium models, but they compromise on a few features to reduce the price.
 The recommendations in this article consist mainly of productivity and media consumption devices like Chromebooks and Windows laptops because gaming laptops and Apple MacBooks are typically much more expensive.
-The list is short for now, but it'll grow as we review more laptops.
+The list is short for now but will grow as we review more laptops.

-We've tested more than 60 laptops; below you'll find our recommendations for the best laptops you can get for under $500.
-See our recommendations for the best laptops under $300, and the best laptops under $400, or you can check out all our laptop reviews.
+We've tested over 105 laptops; below, you'll find our recommendations for the best laptops below $500 you can get.
+See our recommendations for the best laptops under $300, the best laptops under $400, and the best budget and cheap laptops.

-For media consumption, we recommend the Lenovo Chromebook Duet 5 (2021), a Chrome OS tablet with a kickstand and detachable keyboard.
-You can detach the keyboard to make the device easier to hold as a tablet and simply snap it back on when you need to type something.
-It's easy to carry around thanks to its compact size, and its battery lasts around eight hours of video playback, plenty of time for a couple of movies or TV show episodes.
+The Lenovo Chromebook Duet 5 (2021) is the best laptop for media consumption under $500.
+It's a Chrome OS tablet with a kickstand and detachable keyboard, similar to the popular Microsoft Surface Pro line.
+This form factor is very versatile, as you can detach the keyboard to make the device easier to hold as a tablet or to save space, and you can snap it back on when you need to type something.
+It's easy to carry around thanks to its compact size, and its battery lasts around eight hours of video playback, which is plenty of time for a couple of movies or TV show episodes.

-What makes the Duet 5 stand out as a multimedia device is its 13-inch OLED panel.
-It displays saturated, vibrant colors, and like all OLEDs, it produces deep, inky blacks, making it a fantastic option for dark room viewing.
+What makes this device great for multimedia is its gorgeous OLED screen.
+It produces vibrant colors, and the blacks look amazing, like on all OLEDs.
 The speakers are just okay; they get reasonably loud but sound slightly unnatural and lack bass.
-If you want to use headphones, know that it doesn't have a 3.5mm headphone jack, so it's best to go wireless.
-As for the keyboard, it doesn't feel particularly comfortable to type on; it's fine for a couple of emails on the go but not the best option for typing out a long essay.
+If you want to use headphones, know the laptop doesn't have a 3.5 mm headphone jack, so it's best to go wireless.
+The keyboard comes with the device, so you don't need to buy it separately.
+However, it doesn't feel particularly comfortable to type on.
+It's fine for a couple of emails on the go, but better options exist for typing a long essay.

-If you're looking for something compact that you can use for media consumption or web browsing on the go, get the Microsoft Surface Go 3 (2021), a Windows tablet with a built-in kickstand and a detachable type cover keyboard.
-You have to buy the keyboard separately, but it's worth it, as Windows isn't the most touch-friendly operating system, and it helps protect the display from scratches.
-As for the display itself, it's a sharp 10.5-inch IPS panel that gets bright enough for use in most settings.
-Above the display sits an excellent 1080p webcam, and there's also an IR camera for quick logins via Windows Hello facial recognition.
+If you're looking for something compact for media consumption or web browsing, get the Microsoft Surface Go 3 (2021), a Windows tablet with a built-in kickstand and a detachable type cover keyboard.
+Unlike the Lenovo Chromebook Duet 5 (2021) above, you must buy the keyboard separately.
+The type cover keyboard has a lot of tactility and backlighting; it's just a little cramped.
+That said, it's worth getting because Windows isn't very touch-friendly, and the cover helps protect the screen against scratches during transport.
+As for the display, it's a sharp 10.5-inch IPS panel.
+It gets bright enough for use in most settings and supports pen input.
+Again, the pen is a separate purchase.

-Our recommendations above are what we think are currently the best laptops you can get for under $500.
+Our recommendations above are what we think are currently the best laptops under $500 you can get.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).

 If you prefer to make your own decision, here’s the list of all the laptops we've tested under $500, sorted by price from low to high.
 Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it’s best to see the full review for information about other variants.